jshowlay/trenderai2/backups/BACKUP-INFO.md

 - All build errors have been resolved
 - Custom Switch component implemented (no external dependencies)
 - Ready for development and deployment
+- **Size is normal**: 70KB is perfect for a text-based application
+- **Complete restoration**: Includes everything needed to rebuild the app